inclusive-design/wecount.inclusivedesign.ca/src/collections/pages/regulating-the-digital-domain.md

 {% endimageAndText %}

 {% imageAndText "/uploads/paula-chapman.png", "head and shoulders photo of Paula Chapman", "left", "top" %}
 #### Paula Chapman

+**About Ross & McBride LLP:** Ross & McBride lawyers have extensive experience in settling complex cases and assisting clients in resolving conflict.
+Ross & McBride provide input regarding human rights law and access to justice for persons with disabilities.

+**About Paula’s role with RtDD:** Assist in the environmental scan and assessment of compliance effectiveness of regulatory approaches.
 {% endimageAndText %}

-{% imageAndText "/uploads/pina-d’agostino.png", "head and shoulders photo of Pina D’Agostino", "left", "top" %}
+{% imageAndText "/uploads/pina-dγçöagostino.png", "head and shoulders photo of Pina D’Agostino", "left", "top" %}
 #### Pina D'Agostino

+**About IP Osgoode:** IP Osgoode at Osgoode Hall Law School is an independent and authoritative voice which explores legal governance issues at the intersection of intellectual property (IP) and technology.

+**About Pina’s role with RtDD:** Provide input regarding legislative design, innovative regulatory instruments, legal interpretation of possible approaches within the Accessible Canada Act.
 {% endimageAndText %}

 {% imageAndText "/uploads/shermineh-esmati.png", "head and shoulders photo of Shermineh Esmati", "left", "top" %}